emmy3000/alx-interview/0x06-starwars_api/README.md

 - The integer value 3 equates to the movie title called "Return of the Jedi".

 **OUTPUT**
-- This command will output the names of characters from the movie with ID 3.
+- The command will output the names of characters from the movie with ID 3.
 ```shell
 $ ./0-starwars_characters.js "Return of the Jedi"
 Luke Skywalker